awardquick/wahii_challenge/README.md

 # README

-This is a ruby app which builds a backend for use with Stripe.
+Ruby app which builds a backend for use with Stripe.